XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/HotelList.md

 **Giata Code:**

 A Giata code is a hotel code that provides information of said hotel.
-This code is common for all of the providers.
+This code is common for all the suppliers.

 *For example:*

-For the provider TravellingTest:
+For the supplier TravellingTest:

 ~~~xml
     <Hotel>